In the latest of our dance book reviews, this time I review ‘Belly dance Around the World’ by Caitlin E. McDonald.

 What Is Baladi about al-Raqs al-Baladi?
 On the Survival of Belly Dance in Egypt.
 By Noha Roushdy

-This chapter is about what baladi means for young Egyptians today; about the perception of baladi dance in Egypt and how young Egyptians are rediscovering baladi, as part of their cultural identity, through its commercialisation.
+This chapter is about what baladi means for young Egyptians today; about the perception of baladi dance in Egypt and how young Egyptians are rediscovering baladi, as part of their cultural identity, through its commercialization.

 Finding “the Feeling” Oriental Dance, Musiqa al-Gadid, and Tarab.
 By Candace Bordelon